HJacksons/3D_pose_ds_processing/README.md

 2. **Generate Depth Images** (for test images):
    - Copy the test images directory to the MiDaS repository.
    - Run `test_depth.py` in the MiDaS repository.
-   - The resulting depth images in MiDaS's output directory should be moved back to the test images directory in your dataset preprocessing project.
+   - The resulting depth images in MiDaS's "output" directory should be moved back to the test images directory in your dataset preprocessing project.

 ### Notes